Looking for a detailed explanation of Types of Engines?

 Classification of engine according to the number of strokes per cycle-

-Two-stroke Engine- Two-stroke engines are those where suction and compression takes place two times to complete the single working cycle or to fully rotate the crank mechanism, known as two-stroke engines.
+Two-stroke Engine- Two-stroke engines are those where suction and compression take place two times to complete the single working cycle or to fully rotate the crank mechanism, known as two-stroke engines.

 Classification of the engine according to the cycle of operation-